How to Apply Custom Logic to Unmerged Regions

 The resulting document after the code above has been executed is shown below.
 The unused region is replaced with a message stating that there are no records to display.

 As another example, we can insert the code below in place of the code originally handling the SuppliersRegion .
 This will display a message within the table and merge the cells instead of removing the table from the document.
-Since the region resides within a table with several cells, it looks nicer to have the cells of the table merged together and the message centered.
+Since the region resides within a table with multiple cells, it looks nicer to have the cells of the table merged together and the message centered.

 Shows how to merge all the parent cells of an unused region and display a message within the table.